IgorTurko/utopia/README.md

 ## Case 3

 Validate if two knights in a game of chess can attack each other based on their position.

+# How to run tests
+All cases were solved with nodejs version 14.
+So before runing tests make sure that you are in the right version.
+You can set it using `nvm` for example by running `nvm use 14`.

+After that call each test seperatly: `node ./test1`, `node ./test2`, `node ./test3`